SAFE-Stack/docs/docs/client-server.md

 One of SAFE's best features is the ability to share **data**, **types** and **code** across client and server.
 This page illustrates the different ways this can be achieved.

 ## Sharing Types
 Sharing your domain types and contracts between client and server is extremely simple.
 Thanks to Fable's excellent F# transpilation into Javascript, you can use all standard F# language features such as Records, Tuples and Discriminated Unions without worry.

-To share types across both your client and server project:

-* Create a file in your repository called e.g `Shared.fs`.
+To share types across both your client and server project, first create a file in your repository called e.g `Shared.fs`.
 ![](img\client-server-01.png)

-* Create types in the file as needed e.g
+Then, create types in the file as needed e.g

 ```fsharp
 type Customer = { Name : string }
 ```

-* Reference this file to your server project.
+Reference this file to your server project.
 You can now reference those types in the server.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">
     ...